-The Informal Programme will feature at least Side Events, Learning Labs, and an Ignite Stage.
+The Informal Programme will feature at least Side Events, an Ignite Stage, and Learning Labs.

-The Preparatory Day take place on the 27th of Febraury.
-During these days, Stakeholder groups and partners have the opportunity to organize preparatory events in the lead up to the RP23 official programme.
+The Preparatory Day will take place on the 27th February.
+During these days, Stakeholder groups and partners will have the opportunity to organize preparatory events in the lead up to the RP23 official programme.